elijahelephant/touchtypo/README.md

 ### Scoring

 For every sequence  of touch points,  we can calculate  a similarity score for a word of the same length.
-To do this, first use the `QWERTY` map  in `Point.cpp` to look up the location of the letters in the word on a QWERTY keyboard.
-You now have two sequences of points:  one sequence of touch points, and one sequence of key locations.
+First I use the `QWERTY` map  in `Point.cpp` to look up the location of the letters in the word on a QWERTY keyboard.
+Now there is two sequences of points:  one sequence of touch points, and one sequence of key locations.

 Then, calculate the Euclidean distance `d` between the first touch point and the